na-na-hi/renget/archive/AnimAnon-AnimDiff.md

 Model/Link | description
 ----|----
+[Temporal Diff](https://huggingface.co/CiaraRowles/TemporalDiff) | Higher resolution dataset for motion.
+The author has some notes on where improvements can be made.
+An updated version is in the works.
 [SD 1.5 V2](https://huggingface.co/guoyww/animatediff/blob/main/mm_sd_v15_v2.ckpt) | latest motion model by the original author.
 Shows much more motion akin to 1.4 but at higher quality.
 [medium/high stabalized](https://huggingface.co/manshoety/AD_Stabilized_Motion/tree/main) | Stabalized 1.4 modules.
 Motion is very stable but can be tricky to proc a lot of motion. comes in two versions: medium and high respectively.
 [SD 1.5](https://huggingface.co/guoyww/animatediff/blob/main/mm_sd_v15.ckpt) | not really the greatest results, videos tend to be still most of the time so I wouldn't recommend this one.